django/deps/accepted/0010-new-governance.rst

 Technical Board may direct, provided that the venue of discussion is generally open to interested members of the public.

-No later than one week after the feature freeze of an upcoming Feature Release of Django, the Technical Board SHALL issue a public call, on the django-developers mailing list and the Django Forum, for proposals of features to be implemented in the next Feature Release following the one which has just undergone feature freeze.
+In order to provide focus for development efforts, the Technical Board SHALL periodically issue a public call, on the django-developers mailing list and the Django Forum, for proposals of features to be implemented in the future Feature Releases.
 The Technical Board SHALL ensure that such proposals are archived in a venue generally open to interested members of the public.
-The Technical Board also MAY issue such a call for proposals more frequently if the Technical Board so chooses.

 The Technical Board SHALL have the right to veto, via its voting process, any proposed change to Django.